IgniteUI/igniteui-docfx/en/components/general/getting_started.md

 The Angular CLI provides support for external libraries to your project through the `ng add` command, which installs a library's `npm` packages to your workspace and configures the project in the current working directory to use that library.

-To create an Angular application with the Angular CLI, open your preferred terminal and type the following command:
+To create an Angular application with the Angular CLI, open your preferred terminal and type in the following command:

 ```cmd
 ng new <project name> --style=scss